threefoldtech/zinit-client/README.md

 All tests use the mock server, so they can be run without requiring a real Zinit instance.
 The mock server simulates a Zinit instance for testing purposes, allowing for reliable and reproducible tests.

+## CI/CD

+This project uses GitHub Actions for continuous integration and delivery:

+- **Rust CI**: Builds the project, runs tests, and checks code formatting and linting
+- **Rust Examples**: Builds and runs all examples to ensure they work correctly
+- **Code Coverage**: Generates code coverage reports and uploads them to Codecov
+- **Security Scan**: Performs security audits on dependencies using cargo-audit and cargo-deny
+- **Publish**: Automatically publishes the crate to crates.io when a new release is created

+All workflows run on every push to any branch and on all pull requests.